Arshile Gorky Catalogue Raisonné

 Commentary

-An earlier state of the painting is known from a photograph in the collection of the Whitney Museum of American Art Archives.
-Gorky often returned to the same canvas numerous times, however, little documentation exists of his reworkings.
+An earlier state of the painting is known from a photograph in the collection of the Whitney Museum of American Art Archives (see supplementary image).1 Gorky often returned to the same canvas numerous times, however, little documentation exists of his reworkings.
 In this instance, the archival photograph provides rare documentary evidence of the artist's later additions, most notable in the several changes to the forms near the composition's center.

-Gorky accepted Reynal's invitation to visit her on the West Coast, where she was living at the time, with the promise of a place in which he could work and the prospect of an exhibition at the San Francisco Museum of Art, facilitated by Reynal.
+Gorky accepted Reynal's invitation to visit her on the West Coast, where she was living at the time, with the promise of a place in which he could work and the prospect of an exhibition at the San Francisco Museum of Art, facilitated by her.
 On July 2nd, Gorky, Agnes "Mougouch" Magruder (m.
-Gorky; 1921–2013), and their friend, the artist Isamu Noguchi (1904–1988), drove cross-country from New York to California where Gorky was to prepare for what would be his first solo museum exhibition, which Reynal was ultimately successful in arranging.
+Gorky; 1921–2013) and their friend, the artist Isamu Noguchi (1904–1988), drove cross-country from New York to California where Gorky was to prepare for what would prove to be his first solo museum exhibition.
 For two weeks, beginning on August 9th, the museum exhibited twenty-one works by the artist.
 All but three were oil paintings and most came directly from his studio.
-The painting's lifetime title, Still Life, originates from an archival shipping manifest for the exhibition.3
+The painting's lifetime title, Still Life, originates from an archival shipping manifest for the exhibition.4

 Still Life, 1929, P073.
-An earlier state of Still Life, known only from a photograph in the Whitney Museum of American Art Archives.
+An earlier state of the painting, known only from a photograph in the Whitney Museum of American Art Archives.

-An earlier state of Still Life, known only from a photograph in the Whitney Museum of American Art Archives.
+An earlier state of the painting, known only from a photograph in the Whitney Museum of American Art Archives.

 After works by other artists: Pablo Picasso